Diophantine equation: Typical questions

 These traditional problems often lay unsolved for centuries, and mathematicians gradually came to understand their depth (in some cases), rather than treat them as puzzles.

-Typical problem
+Typical puzzle

-The given information is that a father's age is 1 less than twice that of his son, and that the digits AB making up the father's age are reversed in the son's age (i.e. BA).
-This leads to the equation 10A + B = 2(10B + A) − 1, thus 19B − 8A = 1.
-Inspection gives the result A = 7, B = 3, and thus AB equals 73 years and BA equals 37 years.
-One may easily show that there is not any other solution with A and B positive integers less than 10.
+A father's age written in digits AB is the reverse of his son's age BA.
+Also the father's age is 1 less than twice the son's age.
+How old are they?
+The conditions lead to the equation 10A + B = 2(10B + A) – 1, thus 19B – 8A = 1.
+A general method for such linear equations is given above, but mere inspection gives A = 7, B = 3, so that AB = 73 years and BA = 37 years.
+One may easily show this is the only solution where A and B are integer digits between 0 and 9.

-Many well known puzzles in the field of recreational mathematics lead to diophantine equations.
-Examples include the cannonball problem, Archimedes's cattle problem and the monkey and the coconuts.
+Many well known puzzles in recreational mathematics lead to diophantine equations, such as the cannonball problem, Archimedes's cattle problem and the monkey and the coconuts.

 17th and 18th centuries

 In 1637, Pierre de Fermat scribbled on the margin of his copy of Arithmetica: "It is impossible to separate a cube into two cubes, or a fourth power into two fourth powers, or in general, any power higher than the second into two like powers."
 Stated in more modern language, "The equation a^{n} + b^{n} = c^{n} has no solutions for any n higher than 2."
 Following this, he wrote: "I have discovered a truly marvelous proof of this proposition, which this margin is too narrow to contain."
 Such a proof eluded mathematicians for centuries, however, and as such his statement became famous as Fermat's Last Theorem.
 It was not until 1995 that it was proven by the British mathematician Andrew Wiles.

 In 1657, Fermat attempted to solve the Diophantine equation 61x^{2} + 1 = y^{2} (solved by Brahmagupta over 1000 years earlier).
 The equation was eventually solved by Euler in the early 18th century, who also solved a number of other Diophantine equations.
 The smallest solution of this equation in positive integers is x = 226153980, y = 1766319049 (see Chakravala method).